Loading Results

 Breast Health

-Dense breast tissue, or fibroglandular density, can make it harder to detect breast cancer, putting women with dense breasts at a higher risk.
-A mammogram can determine if you have dense breast tissue, giving you and your doctor the information you need to make decisions about your breast health.
+Dense breast tissue can make it more difficult to diagnose breast cancer early in women.
+Also, women with dense breasts have a higher risk of developing breast cancer.
+A mammogram can determine if you have dense breast tissue, giving you and your doctor the information needed to make decisions about your breast health.

 Learn About Your Breast Density: